-All technical courses must have been taken within the past five years in order to receive credit toward any degree in the Department of Early Childhood Development or in order for the course to count as a prerequisite for a course.
+All technical courses must have been taken within the past five years in order to receive credit toward any degree in the Department of Early Childhood Education or in order for the course to count as a prerequisite for a course.
 If the course was taken over five years ago, a student has the option to request prior learning credit by contacting the departmental dean and following the procedure(s) given.

-Students who successfully complete the Associate of Applied Science degree in Early Childhood Development will be able to:
+Students who successfully complete the Associate of Applied Science in Early Childhood Education will be able to execute the Program Learning Outcomes found on page 87.